 Saint-Gobain is synonymous with sustainable living spaces in which you love to live, work and spend your free time.

-The eight strong brands of Saint-Gobain Switzerland are key pillars of the Swiss economy.
+The nine strong brands of Saint-Gobain Switzerland are key pillars of the Swiss economy.
 They enjoy considerable autonomy in managing their business while at the same time benefiting from synergies and ties with Saint-Gobain’s other businesses.

 Patrick Maier, CEO of Sanitas Troesch, has been appointed CEO of Saint-Gobain Switzerland from 1 May 2021.
 He will replace Michael Schumacher, who has decided after ten years of successful service for the Saint-Gobain Group to leave the company and take on a new challenge as CEO of the Forbo Group.
 Patrick Maier joined Sanitas Troesch as CEO at the end of 2018.
 Since then, he has achieved very good results with his team in a challenging environment and successfully developed the company.
 He will perform his new duties in addition to his current function.
 The successful, profitable growth strategy in keeping with the motto of “Swissness with global power” will be maintained.
 Patrick Maier had the following to say about his appointment: “Saint-Gobain is represented in Switzerland with a total of nine strong brands in retail and in the manufacturing of construction products and glass.
 I look forward to further expanding the leading position of these brands and of Saint-Gobain with innovative products, customer-oriented services and intensified cooperation.”
 The strong focus on sustainability is underlined by our purpose of “Making the world a better home”.

 Saint-Gobain Switzerland with all its brands is now a NEST partner.
 NEST is a modular research and innovation building by Empa and Eawag.